 M.Sc.
 International Business

-Axel Hund is a research assistant at the Chair of Information Systems, in particular information systems in the service industry.
+Axel Hund was a research assistant at the Chair of Information Systems, in particular information systems in the service industry.
 As part of his scientific education at the Otto-Friedrich-University he spent two semesters abroad at the University of Wollongong in Australia.
 He also completed a six-month internship at the international automotive supplier Bosch and worked as a management consultant in Argentina.
 His interest in digital technologies started through his early involvement in various startups.

-At the chair, he is part of the research project SENECA, which investigates digital innovations in a corporate context in cooperation with the German Graduate School in Heilbronn.
+At the chair, he was part of the research project SENECA, which investigates digital innovations in a corporate context in cooperation with the German Graduate School in Heilbronn.
 On the one hand, the project investigates how different factors (e.g. IT governance, knowledge management, or innovation processes) have to be adapted in incumbent companies to create digital innovations.

 On the other hand, the topic of organizational design in the digital age is deepened in order to understand how grown organizational structures can and must change due to the omnipresent digitalization.
 In this context, modern approaches to innovation units (e.g.: Digital Innovation Labs) and their workflows are in particular focus.